sunilgupta01/learning-cloud-k8s/index.md

 ## Welcome to learning Cloud & k8s

 This site is created for self reference while I have been learning cloud and kubernetes.
+A lot of information is copied from various public websites and blogs in a structured way that I followed to do the setup.

-Please feel free to participate, provide inputs and feedback.
+Please feel free to provide inputs and feedback.

-# Steps to setup minikube on an AWS EC2 instance
+# Setup minikube on AWS EC2 Ubuntu instance
 - [AWS EC2 Setup](aws-setup)
 - [Docker Setup](docker-setup)
 - [Minikube Setup](minikube-setup)